 Introductory APR Offers: New Purchases vs. Balance Transfers

-Both cards offer an introductory 0% APR period, but the offers are for different products.
+Both cards offer an introductory APR period, but the offers are different.

-With the Double Cash, you get an 18-month 0% APR balance transfer offer.
+With the Double Cash, you get a balance transfer offer.
 This comes with a 3% balance transfer fee.
 So if you want to bring $1,000 of existing credit card debt to your new Citi card you can expect to pay $30 in transfer fees.

-Meanwhile, the Freedom Unlimited offers a 15-month 0% APR period on new purchases.
+Meanwhile, the Freedom Unlimited offers an introductory APR period on both balance transfers and new purchases.
 This period begins when you open your account, and any balance remaining from purchases made under this promotion will be subject to interest fees once the promotional period expires.

-Remember, Clark is not a fan of spending on a 0% APR welcome bonus for new purchases because of the temptation to spend money you may not actually have.
-However, he is a proponent of taking advantage of 0% APR balance transfer offers if you’re able to use them to get yourself out of credit card debt.
+Remember, Clark is not a fan of spending on an introductory APR for new purchases because of the temptation to spend money you may not actually have.
+However, he is a proponent of taking advantage of balance transfer offers if you’re able to use them to get yourself out of credit card debt.

 Both of these cash back credit cards have merit as everyday spenders.
 It depends on your spending habits and personal preferences.